gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 ---
 layout: post
-title: Topological Phases of Matter — When Topology Becomes Physics
+title: "Topological Phases of Matter: When Topology Becomes Physics"
 date: 2025-04-01
-description: The 2016 Nobel Prize recognized a revolution in condensed matter physics — the discovery that matter can be classified not by symmetry breaking but by topology.
-This is the story of that revolution, from the quantum Hall effect to topological insulators to non-Abelian anyons.
+description: "The 2016 Nobel Prize recognized a revolution in condensed matter physics: the discovery that matter can be classified not by symmetry breaking but by topology.
+This is the story of that revolution, from the quantum Hall effect to topological insulators to non-Abelian anyons."
 tags: research-logs, physics, quantum, EN,
 ---